-There are two varieties of Arrowhead stitch that are listed in various stitch books.
+Two varieties of Arrowhead stitch are listed in various stitch books.
 One is a horizontal version and one is vertical.
-The vertical version is sometimes called Upright Arrow or both versions can be called simply Arrow stitch.
-The Horizontal version is also known as Zig Zag stitch.
+Some books call the vertical version Upright Arrow, while others simply call both versions, Arrow stitch.
+Some books refer to the horizontal version as Zig-Zag stitch.

-Both varieties are a good example of an easy quick stitch.
-The geometric structure leads to much pleasure, as Arrow stitch can be arranged in numerous patterns which can be used for borders or fills.
+Both varieties are good examples of easy quick stitches.
+I really enjoy the geometric structure, as you can arrange Arrow stitch in numerous patterns to make borders or fills.

 This is a good stitch for children and beginners.